The tactics you use in your online marketing strategy may shift depending on what goal you want to reach.

-However, that shouldn’t be the only justification for focusing your AdWords expenditures on that part of the campaign.
+However, that shouldn’t be the only justification for focusing your Google Ads expenditures on that part of the campaign.

 Instead, think about which changes would have a bigger impact on the overall ROI of your marketing campaign, not just how much improvement you could get for the ROI of a specific portion of it.

 Then go about looking at its Quality Score and improving it so that you’re spending less-per-click on those keywords and their related ads.